 Many first-time or young entrepreneurs facing the daunting prospect of starting a new business don’t quite know where to begin, or how to focus.
-We thought that today we would share some of the best advice we know about how to succeed and stay sane at the same time.
+We thought that today we would share some of the best advice for entrepreneurs about how to succeed and stay sane at the same time.
+These things are what have worked for us.

 The Indispensable Nature of Market Research